ktywelch/FitnessTracker/README.md

 # FitnessTracker

-The FitnessTrakcer application utilizes a mongo database and mongoose to allow users to workouts and track cardio and resistence excercises into a database that the user can view in a dashboard to track duration and weight lifted over the past 7 workouts.
+The FitnessTrakcer application utilizes a mongo database and mongoose and code provided by the instructor enables users to create workouts and track cardio and resistence excercises into a database that the user can view in a dashboard to track duration and weight lifted over the past 7 workouts.

 [Fitness tracker application can be found on github repository ](https://github.com/ktywelch/FitnessTracker)